 It allows you to create a meeting quickly and send a personal link to other participants.
 Even better, participants won’t have to download anything else or register to join.
 All they have to do is click on the link once, and they are in.

 On top of all these, Whereby comes with a very reasonable price tag.
-The catch is that the free tier can host up to four participants only.
+The catch is that the free tier can only host up to four participants.
 You have to upgrade to one of the paid plans if you want more attendees or need access to add-on features.
 Still, with its budget-friendly pricing, investing in it is not such a bad idea.

 Aside from its affordability, Whereby’s advantage lies in its simplicity.
 There is no need to download or install mobile apps to join the meeting.
 Also, the link works on all mobile devices or computers with an updated browser like Chrome.